• Menu

 Your email address will not be published.
 Required fields are marked *

-Primary Sidebar
+Sidebar

-Sarah LempSarah is a second generation homeschooling mom.
-She lives in Metro Detroit with her husband Jay, 4 kids and puppy, Edison.
-They love staying active as a family and going on trips in their vintage camper.
-Sarah loves to sing, make pretty things and eat tacos.
+Sarah is a second generation homeschooling mom.
+Originally from Michigan, she now lives with her husband Jay and 5 kids in Florida.
+They love staying active as a family and going on trips in their renovated RV.
+Sarah loves to sing, make pretty things and eat pizza.

 All content on this site is copyright Sarah Lemp.
 Many of my posts contain affiliate links.
 If you click on an affiliate link and buy something, I may receive a small commission.
-This is a way for me to offset the costs of running this site by linking to sites like Amazon.com Read more on my disclosure page.
+Read more on my DISCLOSURE PAGE.

 • Facebook